You don’t know what you don’t know!

 • Experiment with different organizational tools and study tools until you find what works best for you.

-4. Utilize the packing list that your college provides.
+• Once you find it, use it! - Utilize the packing list that your college provides.

 A few extras that may not be on the list that came in handy are: